Dance music superstar Avicii dead at 28 - Journal du Cameroun

-Two years after his unusually early retirement from touring, the Swedish DJ was found dead in the Gulf sultanate’s capital Muscat, a statement said.
+Two years after his unusually early retirement from touring, the Swedish DJ was found dead in the Gulf sultanate’s capital Muscat.

-“It is with profound sorrow that we announce the loss of Tim Bergling, also known as Avicii,” his management said without specifying the cause of death or why he was in Oman.
+“It is with profound sorrow that we announce the loss of Tim Bergling, also known as Avicii,” his management said in a statement, without specifying the cause of death.

 “The family is devastated and we ask everyone to please respect their need for privacy in this difficult time.
 No further statements will be given.”